In Conversation with

 Calligraphy in painting is nothing more than the ability to achieve different textures in an artwork.
 Ideally, these textures create tension and a dialogue between them in order to enrich the piece and the experience of the visual journey.

-“Ideally, these textures create tension and
+“Ideally, these textures create

 a dialogue between them“